erlendps/deanITcase/react-native/README.md

 In order to install a real app on an Android phone, we build an APK using [Codemagic](https://reactnativeci.com/).

 Install Codemagic into your repository on GitHub.
-Configuration and keystore has already been added to the project (the password for the keystore will be given by the instructors), and you only need to [configure the environment variables](https://docs.codemagic.io/yaml-quick-start/building-a-react-native-app/#configuring-environment-variables) for your build, and change the package name.
+Configuration and keystore has been added to the project, and you need to [configure the environment variables](https://docs.codemagic.io/yaml-quick-start/building-a-react-native-app/#configuring-environment-variables) for your build.

+`CM_KEYSTORE_PASSWORD`, `CM_KEY_ALIAS` and `CM_KEY_PASSWORD` all have the same value: `itdagene`.

-Replace the default package name (`no.itverket.itdagene.reactnative`) to something unique for your team in these three files:
+You will also need to change the package name.
+Replace the default name (`no.itverket.itdagene.reactnative`) to something unique for your team, in these three files:

 - codemagic.yaml
 - app.json